 If you stop for a moment and think about the most crucial necessities in life, few are as important as electricity.
-Every setting needs electricity to properly function: homes, businesses, schools, hospitals.
+Every setting needs electricity to properly function: homes, businesses, schools, and hospitals.
 You will probably not be able to name one that doesn’t.
-Making sure they have reliable electricity—and that they get it back quickly when it goes out—takes the work of skilled electricians.
+Making sure everyone has reliable electricity—and that they get it back quickly when it goes out—takes the work of skilled electricians.

 Our electrician program offers the knowledge, perspective and abundant hands-on training to prepare you for a successful career in this high-demand field.

-At the end of this nine-month program, you will be able to work as a professional electrician and take advantage of the substantial demand for these professionals.
+At the end of this nine-month electrician course, you will be able to work as a professional electrician and take advantage of the substantial demand for these professionals.
+Workers in the occupation as an electrician provide services nearly everyone takes for granted this day and age.

-When you enroll in our electrician diploma program, you will benefit from a hands-on education covering all the areas necessary to work as a professional electrician and provide reliable services.
+When you enroll in Penn Commercial’s electrician diploma program, you will benefit from a hands-on education covering all the areas necessary to work as a professional electrician and provide reliable services.
+Classes for electricians are available at Penn Commercial Business/Technical School – in Washington, PA 15301.

 The program will cover the following: